DevL0rd/SkyNX/README.md

 ![SkyNX Streamer](Screenshots/Streamer.png "SkyNX Streamer")

 ## Instructions:
-1. Go to settings and install the xBox controller driver and the audio driver.
-(If there are any issues with audio or your joycon input, check the Notes section below
 1. Set desktop and game resolution to 1280 X 720.
 2. Open SkyNXStreamer-win32-x64/SkyNXStreamer.exe
 3. Launch SkyNX on switch.